Urupukapuka Island

 Urupukapuka Island is the largest island in the Bay of Islands of New Zealand, located about 7.3 km from Paihia.
 The island is a popular stopover point for tour boats to the Hole in the Rock and is also serviced by ferries for day trips from Paihia and Russell.
+Urupukapuka is commonly interpreted as the island of many puka trees due to the amount of puka trees that used to be on the island.
+Now, there are only a few puka trees left on the island due to deforestation.

 History

 Urupukapuka Island was previously settled by the Ngare Raumati tribe, one of the oldest tribes of the area.
 In 1839, William Brind, a whaling captain, claimed to have purchased 150 acres of Urupukapuka from Rewa, a chief of the Ngāpuhi tribe, for one mare valued at 45 English pounds.
 The claim was invalidated when Rewa claimed that the mare represented a mere deposit and not the whole lump sum amount.
 In the later 1800s, two Europeans leased some of the land on Urupukapuka for grazing and began to clear the island and build a fence line.

 In 1927, Otehei Bay had become the base of the fishing expeditions of the American author Zane Grey, and a world-famous fishing resort was later established there.